Gloria Steinem: 2016 election

 In an HBO interview with Bill Maher, Steinem, when asked to explain the broad support for Bernie Sanders among young Democratic women, responded, "When you're young, you're thinking, 'Where are the boys?
-The boys are with Bernie.'"
+The boys are with Bernie.
 Her comments triggered widespread criticism, and Steinem later issued an apology and said her comments had been "misinterpreted".

-Steinem endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election, despite being an honorary chair of the Democratic Socialists of America (who endorsed Bernie Sanders).
+Steinem endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election, despite being an honorary chair of the Democratic Socialists of America (who endorsed Bernie Sanders); the position of honorary co-chair was subsequently abolished in 2017.
 Steinem was an honorary co-chair of and speaker at the Women's March on Washington on January 21, 2017, the day after the inauguration of Donald Trump as president.

 CIA ties and leader of Independent Research Service

-In 1967, Steinem revealed in an interview with The New York Times that she worked full time from 1958 until 1962 at the Independent Research Service, which was largely financed by the CIA.
-In May 1975, Redstockings, a radical feminist group, published a report that Steinem and others put together on the Vienna Youth Festival and its attendees for the Independent Research Service.
+In 1967, Steinem revealed in an interview with The New York Times that she had worked full time from 1958 until 1962 at the Independent Research Service, which was financed by foundations that were in turn financed by the CIA.
+As director of the Independent Research Service, Steinem had helped to organize groups of young people to attend World Youth Festivals in Vienna in 1959 and Helsinki in 1962.

+In May 1975, Redstockings, a radical feminist group, published a report put together for the Independent Research Service by Steinem and others on the Vienna Youth Festival and its attendees.
 Redstockings raised the question of whether Steinem had continuing ties with the CIA, which Steinem denied.
-Steinem defended her relationship to the CIA, saying: "In my experience The Agency was completely different from its image; it was liberal, nonviolent and honorable."

-Personal life

-In the late 1980s and early 1990s, Steinem had a four-year relationship with the publisher Mortimer Zuckerman.
-On September 3, 2000, at age 66, Steinem married David Bale, father of actor Christian Bale.
-The wedding was performed at the home of her friend Wilma Mankiller, the first female Principal Chief of the Cherokee Nation.
-Steinem became stepmother to Bale's four adult children; she has no biological children.
-Steinem and Bale were married for only three years before he died of brain lymphoma on December 30, 2003, at age 62.

-As of 2021, Steinem lives in New York's Upper East Side, where she owns the first three floors of her historic brownstone apartment building.
-On her 87th birthday, Google Arts & Culture launched a virtual tour of her home, where she has lived since 1966.